 We are bringing the House Builders’ Survey to the attention of Ministers, Shadow Ministers and officials from the Ministry of Housing, as a basis for discussing how we can go further to address the challenges that small builders face in increasing their output of new homes.
 The survey was launched at a roundtable in the Ministry of Housing, where more than 15 civil servants were in attendance, including the Chief Planner and two Deputy Directors.
 The event and report were sponsored by JCB and JCB Finance.

 Turning our attention to the year ahead, a priority for FMB lobbying will be understanding how small house builders and small sites are incorporated into the Government’s plans to bring all greenhouse gas emissions to net zero by 2050.
 Master Builders are innovators and already leading in this ﬁeld, however FMB members need to be aware of changes to Building Regulations and biodiversity requirements that are coming through.

-This article was published in the December/January 2020 edition of Master Builder; the magazine of the Federation of Master Builders.
-Click here to download the latest copy or click here to apply to join and gain unrestricted access to the back-catalogue.
+This article was published in the December/January 2020 edition of Master Builder, the magazine of the Federation of Master Builders.